Embracing Remote Work: Insights from Hollywood to the Corporate World

 Steven emphasizes the importance of establishing a strong company culture and hiring individuals who align with the organization's mission and values.
 He stresses that trust and empowerment are essential for remote teams to succeed.
 Leaders can unlock their teams' full potential by fostering an environment that encourages flow states and deep work.

-Simple habits like acknowledging small wins publicly, sharing team updates consistently, and being transparent in decision-making help reinforce culture even when employees rarely meet face-to-face
+Habits like publicly acknowledging small wins, sharing team updates.
+Being transparent in decision-making helps reinforce culture even when employees rarely meet face-to-face.

 History Related to Remote Work

 The first video conference call cost $250,000 in 1982.
 The resources needed to make remote work a reality are astronomical.
-Engineers scratched their heads trepidly to make it a reality in the 1930s, and one of them said, "Remote is not going to work."
+Engineers scratched their heads trepidly to make it a reality in the 1930s.
+One of those engineers said, "Remote is not going to work."

-An Action Plan to Help Better Manage Remote Workers
+A Four-Step Plan to Better Manage Remote Workers

-This plan is designed to be simple and easy to implement, but for it to be effective, the manager and direct report must be aligned.
-Schdule an initial meeting to discuss this.
+This plan is designed to be simple and easy to implement.
+However, for it to be effective, the manager and direct report must be aligned.
+Schedule an initial meeting to discuss this.
 A weekly one-on-one should look like this:

-• The direct report communicates three wins, two areas of opportunity, and one idea to help the company (even if it is a bad idea sometimes).
+- The direct report communicates three wins, two areas of opportunity, and one idea to help the company.

-• The purpose of introducing an idea is to help integrate the manager and direct report into the company's culture through this process.
+- The purpose of introducing an idea.
+It is to help integrate the manager and direct report into the company's culture.

 Conclusion